 Expected output includes:

-Database backup archive is valid
+invoice-ninja-db-YYYY-MM-DD-HHMMSS.sql.gz invoice-ninja-files-YYYY-MM-DD-HHMMSS.tar.gz Database backup archive is valid app_public/ app_storage/

 ⚠️ Warning: Store Invoice Ninja backups off-server.
 Local backups are useful for quick recovery, but production backups should also exist outside the VM.